Skip to main content

 Monitor and validate the upgrade

-After triggering the Helm upgrade, monitor the rollout to ensure all pods return to a healthy state and any migration jobs complete.
+After triggering the Helm upgrade, monitor the rollout to ensure all pods return to a healthy state.

 Watch pod rollout progress